Top IT Service Management Trends to Adopt

 1. RPA and Intelligent Automation (IA) Emerge as Driver for ITSM Productivity

 Many of the traditional approaches to IT service management are powered by complex expert-based rule sets, created to ensure compliance, security, and timely service provisioning.
 However, with most companies now operating hybrid IT environments, compliance often becomes a costly nuance.
 Instead of focusing on effective service provisioning, ITSM teams get bogged down with menial work.
-So much so, that in 2019 an estimated couldn’t allocate sufficient time to value-added business initiatives due to constant interruptions in day-to-day support-related issues.
+So much so, that an estimated 76% of IT managers couldn’t allocate sufficient time to value-added business initiatives due to constant interruptions in day-to-day support-related issues.

 RPA (robotic process automation) has already proven to serve well for other business functions when it comes to low-value process automation.
-The newer array of intelligent bots, powered by ML/AI algorithms, promises to usher a new era of productivity in ITSM as well. estimates that across industries and functions, RPA paired with AI can unlock $134 billion in trapped labor value by 2022.
+The newer array of intelligent bots, powered by ML/AI algorithms, promises to usher a new era of productivity in ITSM as well.
+Forrester estimates that across industries and functions, RPA paired with AI can unlock $134 billion in trapped labor value.

-Considering the figure above, it makes sense why ranked priorities directed at “combining automation with AI/analytics” as high.
+Considering the figure above, it makes sense why 84% of ITSM leaders ranked priorities directed at “combining automation with AI/analytics” as high.
 To elaborate, these priorities assume adoption and effective scaling of Intelligent Automation solutions for the following processes: